Gyan888/movie-booking/README.md

 ### `python app.py`
-This will start the backend part of the server
+This will start the application and ready to use

 #### `npm start`